alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-For many, coaching analysis remains a black box.
-It's evident that some coaches are able to elevate performance *more* than others (Jurgen Klopp, Pep Guardiola, Gregg Popovich, Bill Belichick), but there is no systematic evidence to prove that.
-I've set out to fill this gap.
+Coaching analysis remains largely a black box.
+Despite being heavily debated by armchair analysts and those in the sports business, the NBA continues to lack any systematic quantification of the coaching effect.
+Meanwhile, it can be quite evident---even to the casual observer---that some coaches are able to impact the outcome of a basketball season *much more* than others.
+In this article, I propose a robust methodology to measure that.

 The project started during my graduate studies in economics, where I happened to read a number of academic papers on sports economics.
 I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) that studied the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
 I soon realized that the NBA was an ideal environment for two main reasons: